Superlinear Lower Bounds Based on ETH: Introduction

-The $\logcircsat$ decision problem (previously investigated in \cite{Buss:1993,Abrahamson:1995}) is a natural restriction of circuit satisfiability to bounded fan-in Boolean circuits with $m$ gates and $\log(m)$ inputs.
-Like many problems in polynomial time, it is not currently known if unconditional superlinear time complexity lower bounds exist for $\logcircsat$.
-Our contribution is that we prove superlinear conditional lower bounds for $\logcircsat$.
-In particular, we show in Corollary~\ref{corollary:cond-lower-bound2} that $\logcircsat$ is not decidable in essentially-linear time unless $\ethypo$ is false.
-This result is surprising because existing works have only obtained conditional lower bounds for polynomial problems based on $\sethypo$.
-In addition, we show in Corollary~\ref{corollary:clique-speedup} that $\logcircsat$ is not decidable in essentially-linear time unless $k$-$\clique$ is decidable in essentially-linear time in terms of the graph's size for all fixed $k$.
+As a further contribution, in Theorem~\ref{theorem:clique-speedup} we show that $\logcircsat$ is not decidable in essentially-linear time unless $k$-$\clique$ is decidable in essentially-linear time in terms of the graph's size for all fixed $k$.
 This result is significant because the current best known algorithm for deciding $k$-$\clique$ runs in $O(v^{0.792 k})$ time \cite{Williams2009:clique} where $v$ denotes the number of vertices.
-Furthermore, showing that there exists a constant $c$ such that \mbox{$k$-$\clique$} is in $O(v^{c})$ time for all fixed $k$ would be a major breakthrough.
+Furthermore, showing that there exists a constant $c$ such that \mbox{$k$-$\clique$} is decidable in $O(v^{c})$ time for all fixed $k$ would constitute a major breakthrough.

 Our results for $\logcircsat$ follow from Speed-up Theorems~\ref{theorem:iterative1},~\ref{theorem:speedup}, and~\ref{theorem:parameterized-speedup}.
 These theorems show how a small runtime improvement for the deterministic simulation of nondeterministic machines with short witnesses would imply a substantial runtime improvement for the deterministic simulation of nondeterministic machines with large witnesses.
-Furthermore, these results advance our knowledge of limited nondeterminism by exploring possible trade-offs between time and nondeterministic witness length.
+Furthermore, these results advance our knowledge of limited nondeterminism by exploring possible trade-offs between time and witness length.

+Our techniques are straightforward adaptations of existing approaches to simulation; our contribution is a more detailed analysis of these simulations and how they behave when composed and iterated.
+This more detailed analysis is made possible by our novel approach to limited nondeterminism in Section~\ref{sec:newmodel}.